 "Kelly Hogan is a national treasure"-- Andrew Bird

-The past few years has seen Kelly singing with fellow Georgians the Drive By Truckers, Mavis Staples, Jakob Dylan the kiddie-punk ensemble Wee Hairy Beasties, the hopped up jazz combo The Wooden Leg and recording and touring with Neko Case as her back up singer (a match made in heaven, let us tell you).
+To whit, the past few years has seen Kelly singing with fellow Georgians the Drive-By Truckers, gospel legend Mavis Staples, Iron and Wine, Jakob Dylan, the hopped up jazz combo The Wooden Leg and recording and touring with Neko Case as her back up singer (a match made in heaven, let us tell you).
 There's prolly a lot more we're missing, but we can guarantee if Hogan is on it or with it, you're gonna love it.

-"Ac-cent-tchu-ate The Positive" w/ Jon Rauhouse performed live on the Bloodied But Unbowed: The Soundtrack
+- "Ac-cent-tchu-ate The Positive" live performance on the Bloodied But Unbowed: The Soundtrack

-"Pale Blue Eyes" duet w/ Alejandro Escovedo on Bourbonitis Blues
+- "Pale Blue Eyes" (Velvet Underground cover) duet w/ Alejandro Escovedo on Bourbonitis Blues